Sculptural Slumping Masterclass

 More course information at https://www.pettibone.co.uk/workshops

-With a BA Hons in 3D Glass Design from UCA Farnham, Lisa Pettibone has been teaching glass-making courses for 13 years from her studio in Surrey and at The Glass Hub in Wiltshire.
-She taught a Slumping Masterclass at the International Festival of Glass in Stourbridge in 2015 and also teaches at The Glass Hub in Wiltshire.
+With a BA Hons in 3D Glass Design from UCA Farnham 2005, Lisa Pettibone has been teaching glass-making courses for 15 years from her studio in Surrey.
+She taught a Sculptural Slumping Masterclass at the International Festival of Glass in Stourbridge in 2015 and also teaches at The Glass Hub in Wiltshire.
 Exhibiting regularly in the UK and abroad, she has been shortlisted for national and international prizes and won the National Art Prize Installation category in 2017.
-She has an MA in Art and Science from Central Saint Martins in London.
+She has an MA in Art and Science from Central Saint Martins in London 2018 and her proposal has been selected for Collect Open at Somerset House in 2022.

 Region:South East England